A Note on The Global Dimension of Shifted Orders: Dominant Dimension

 \begin{chunk} \textbf{Setting.} Throughout this section, we assume that $R$ is a Cohen-Macaulay local ring of Krull dimension $d$ with canonical module and $\Lambda$ is an $R$-order.
 When we say $\Lambda$ is an $n$-canonical order, we will tacitly assume that $0 \neq n < \infty$.
 By $\Pi$, we denote a $\Lambda$-module such that $\add \Pi = \add \Lambda \cap \add \omega$.
 That is, we let $\Pi$ be an additive generator for the subcategory of CM-projective-injective $\Lambda$-modules.
 We will also assume for convenience that $\Lambda$ is semiperfect and therefore minimal resolutions exist.
 This can be guaranteed, for instance, by assuming that $R$ is complete. \end{chunk}

 \begin{definition} We say that $\Lambda$ has \textit{CM-dominant dimension} $\ell$ if $\ell$ is the smallest number in a minimal CM-injective coresolution

 such that $I^\ell$ is not projective (or $\infty$ if such $\ell$ does not exist).
-We denote the CM-dominant dimension of $\Lambda$ by $\CMdd(\Lambda)$. \end{definition} \begin{example} Gorenstein orders have infinite CM-dominant dimension and the converse is the Nakayama conjecture. \end{example} \begin{example} Let $R$ be a finitely generated Cohen-Macaulay $k$-algebra and $A$ be a finite dimensional $k$-algebra such that $\Lambda = A \otimes_k R$ is an $R$-order.
-Then, This holds, for example, if $A = kQ/I$ for some acylic quiver $Q$ and $I$ a monomial ideal. \end{example} \begin{remark} Note that this definition only proves useful in the noncommutative setting.
+We denote the CM-dominant dimension of $\Lambda$ by $\CMdd(\Lambda)$. \end{definition} Note that this definition only proves useful in the noncommutative setting.
 Indeed, in the commutative case, we have $\pd_R \omega_R = 0$ if and only if $R$ is Gorenstein.
-In this case Cohen-Macaulay dominant dimension is $\infty$.
-Otherwise, $\pd_R \omega_R = \infty$ as a consequence of Auslander-Buchsbaum formula and CM-dominant dimension is zero. \end{remark}
+In this case, the Cohen-Macaulay dominant dimension is $\infty$.
+Otherwise, that is if $R$ is a non-Gorenstein Cohen-Macaulay local ring, then $\pd_R \omega_R = \infty$ as a consequence of the Auslander-Buchsbaum formula and the CM-dominant dimension is zero.

-\begin{proposition} Assume that there is a Cohen-Macaulay $\Lambda$-module $M$ which contains $\Lambda$ and $\omega$ as a direct summand.
-Assume also that $\End_\Lambda(M)$ is again an $R$-order.
-Then, we have